Prathish-Reddy/The-Journey/README.md

 # project1
-Building a Simple project using HTML &amp; CSS
+Building a simple Static project using HTML &amp; CSS